Jack Sanborn: Chicago Bears

 Sanborn signed with the Chicago Bears as an undrafted free agent on May 6, 2022.
 Sanborn eventually made the Bears' 53-man roster for the 2022 season.
 He became the Bears' starting middle linebacker following the trade of Roquan Smith.
 On November 13, during his first career start, Sanborn recorded two sacks and 12 total tackles during a 31–30 loss to the Detroit Lions.
 On December 18, Sanborn suffered a season-ending ankle injury in the Bears' 25–20 loss to the Philadelphia Eagles, and was placed on injured reserve on December 20.
 He made six starts for the Bears in 2022, where he recorded 64 total tackles and two sacks.
 Pro Football Focus (PFF) named Sanborn to their 2022 All-Rookie Team following the regular season.

 The Bears signed Tremaine Edmunds and T. J. Edwards to reinforce their linebacker corps in the ensuing offseason.
 Sanborn transitioned to a strong-side linebacker.
 He started all 17 games of the 2023 Chicago Bears season, where he registered 65 tackles, one interception, one sack, and seven tackles for loss.
 He was named to ESPN's 2023 ESPN "All-Youngster Team", a collection of players 24 years old and younger.
 In 2024, Sanborn played in all 17 games while starting in only 3.
 Sanborn had 35 tackles, 1.5 sacks, and 2 tackles for loss.
 The Bears announced after the season they would not be tendering Sanborn making him a free agent.

 Dallas Cowboys

 On March 12, 2025, Sanborn signed with the Dallas Cowboys.
-He was placed on injured reserve on November 3, due to a groin injury.
+The Cowboys had hired Matt Eberflus, who was Sanborn's head coach in Chicago, as their defensive coordinator as well as former Bears linebackers coach Dave Borgonzi.
+In Week 5 against the New York Jets, he suffered a concussion which caused him to miss the next game against the Carolina Panthers.
+He played mostly on special teams in Week 7 against the Washington Commanders and suffered a groin injury.
+He was placed on injured reserve on November 3 due to a groin injury.
+Although he was acquired due to his familiarity with Eberflus' defensive scheme, he struggled to make an impact.
+He appeared in 6 games (5 starts), posting 38 tackles, one tackle for loss, one quarterback pressure and one pass breakup.

+Chicago Bears (second stint)

+Sanborn returned to the Chicago Bears on a one-year contract on March 18, 2026.